Tuesday, October 19, 2021

 • Working from the base, aim to achieve DNA confirmations as close to 100% at each generation level so you know you are continuing to work from a solid base (Module 1).
 This will help you 'walk back the chromosome' and build reliable chromosome maps for your autosomal DNA (Module 4);

 • Don't forget for more distant ancestors utilising Y-DNA or mtDNA analysis may be a more effective way to confirm ancestry along your patrilineal and matrilineal lines.
-Given the additional costs for these tests, they are usually best utilised to confirm a hypothesis rather than used as a fishing expedition, particularly if you recruiting others to test for you.
+Given the additional costs for these tests, they may be better utilised to confirm a hypothesis rather than used as a fishing expedition, particularly if you recruiting others to test for you.

 Suggested resources: